Cats: Page 2

 Prevention:

 There is a nasal vaccine available to protect your cat from getting FIP.
 There is some controversy on how important and how effective this vaccine is, so you'll find differing opinions and recommendations among different vets.
-At our clinic, we recommend it for young, outdoor cats.

 Treatment